 Figure~\ref{fig:infographic} illustrates an example of the hiding process.
 The network on the left represents the original structure, i.e., the one in which the diffusion takes place.
-As can be seen, the evader (represented as the red node) is identified as the source of diffusion by both the Degree and the Closeness source detection algorithms (i.e., the evader occupies the top position in the rankings produced by both algorithms).
+Here, we focus on two source detection algorithms, namely Degree (which counts the number of infected neighbors that one has) and Closeness (which measures one's distance to other infected nodes); see Methods for formal definitions of these algorithms.
+According to both algorithms, the evader (represented as the red node) is identified as the source of diffusion (see how the evader occupies the top position in the ranking produced by each algorithm).
 The networks on the right illustrate two possible scenarios in which the evader hides its identity.
-The evader could avoid detection by introducing newly infected nodes, as illustrated in the top-right network.
-After adding the two bots, the evader connects them to the nodes labeled $C$ (i.e., having them share content posted by the nodes labeled $C$).
+The evader could avoid detection by introducing newly infected nodes, as exemplified in the top-right network.
+After adding the two confederates, the evader connects them to the nodes labeled $C$ (e.g., asks them to claim they were in contact with the nodes labeled $C$).
 Consequently, the evader drops to the third position in the rankings produced by both the Degree and Closeness algorithms.
-Alternatively, the evader could try to avoid detection by removing the edges between themselves and the two nodes labeled $C$ as illustrated in the bottom-right network (a possible interpretation of this action is removing those two nodes from the evader's friends on a social media site).
+Alternatively, the evader could try to avoid detection by removing the edges between themselves and the two nodes labeled $C$ as exemplified in the bottom-right network (a possible interpretation of this action is that the evader denies having met these two individuals).